Saturday, October 5th, 9 am.

 Typically, Deering Reservoir begins refilling in February to try to reach full pond by the first week in May.
 They do monitor ice conditions on the impoundments and slow down the refill late in the season when the water level gets close to full pond if there is still ice on the surface.
 However they do need to generally follow this trend to catch the snowmelt and spring runoff to ensure the pond is full for the summer season.

-In July 2019, NH Lakes is launching the LakeSmart lake-friendly living program to select lakes throughout New Hampshire.
+In July 2019, NH Lakes launched the LakeSmart lake-friendly living program to select lakes throughout New Hampshire.
 Deering Reservoir has been chosen as one of this year's select lakes to initiate, train, and educate shore-front property owners on the importance of capturing and soaking up runoff water through various means, i.e. drip-line and driveway infiltration trenches, dry wells, and assorted means of water mitigation around homes and lake fronts.

 Steve Avery is spearheading this program and is looking for interested individuals and homeowners who would be willing to participate in becoming certified LakeSmart educators and/or being interested in having their properties evaluated and offered site-specific recommendations.
 The program is free, non-regulatory, and completely voluntary.
 If interested, please reach out to Steve at email@example.com.